 To keep your account safe, Square offers live transaction monitoring.
 This allows us to spot suspicious transactions and review them.
 If we determine a transaction(s) on your account is likely to be the work of scammers, we’ll alert you via email.

 Once you receive an alert via email, we ask that you not process the order(s) being investigated or accept further payments from the customer in question until you hear back from us.
 In the meantime, we’ll look into the details of your transaction(s) and compare them with other known fraud patterns we’ve identified.

-This review process is typically completed within 1 working day.
-We’ll send a second email to let you know the outcome of the review or if we need any additional information from you.
+This review process is typically completed within 1 business day.
+We’ll send a second email to let you know the outcome of the review, or if we need any additional information from you.

 In order to keep your Square account safe, our team ensures detecting any suspicious account activity.
 If we determine a suspicious account activity we will reach out to you via SMS notification to your registered phone number with Square.
 Once you receive our SMS notification you will need to contact us via phone at your earliest convenience to proceed with the account review.